oelna/mastodon-backup/README.md

-# mastodon-backup
+# Mastodon Backup

-A simple PHP application that logs Mastodon posts to an SQLite database, using public RSS feeds
+A simple PHP application that logs Mastodon posts to an SQLite database, using public RSS feeds.

+## Installation

+Save the files to a directory and do some configuration in `config.php` (only the users to backup, for now) If you're prepared to do some work, the PDO interface in `database.php` can probably be adapted to save to databases other than SQLite as well.

+## Usage

+Call `refresh.php` from your browser.
+If the output is blank, it probably worked.
+You can now call `index.php` and check how many posts ("toots") were saved to your database.
+(There should be a UI at some point in the future)

+Ideally, make sure that `refresh.php` is called regularly, eg. via a cron job.